Big E (wrestler): Final matches, cervical spine injury and non-wrestling roles (2022–present)

-In March 2022, New Day feuded with the team of Sheamus and Ridge Holland.
-A match between the teams on the March 11 episode of SmackDown saw Holland delivering an overhead belly-to-belly suplex to Big E at ringside, resulting in Big E landing on the top of his head; Big E was later placed on a stretcher and taken to a hospital.
-On social media, Big E stated that he had suffered a broken neck, with fractures to his C1 vertebrae and C6 vertebrae, but no ligament or spinal cord injury.
-He also said that he would not require surgery for his injury, and thanked people for their concern.
-He had an onscreen reunion with Kingston and Woods on May 20, but stated in an interview a month later that it is unclear if he will ever be able to wrestle again.
-In the same interview, he revealed that Triple H had asked him to be part of a WWE tryout for college athletes in the days leading up to that year's SummerSlam.
+In late January 2022, Big E was officially moved back to SmackDown, reuniting with Kofi Kingston as part of The New Day.
+On the March 11 episode of SmackDown, during a match against Ridge Holland and Sheamus, Holland delivered an overhead belly-to-belly suplex to Big E at ringside, resulting in Big E accidentally landing on the top of his head; suffering a broken neck, with fractures to his C1 and C6 vertebrae, but no ligament or spinal cord injury, so he did not require surgery.
+He had an onscreen reunion with Kingston and Woods on May 20, but stated in an interview one month later that it is unclear if he will ever be able to wrestle again.
+Following his recovery, Big E mostly serves as a host, guest or panelist on various WWE shows.